 I-20 Form: Certificate of Eligibility for Non-Immigrant (F-1) Student Status

-The Form I-20 is issued to the student who has applied and has been accepted/admitted to study at the University.
+The Form I-20 is issued to the student who has met all admission requirements and has been accepted/admitted to study at the University.
 All information pertaining to applying to the University for admissions can be found on the Admissions website.
-Once the student is admitted to the University the students file is reviewed by the Immigration Services Associate to determine I-20 issuance.
+Once the student is admitted to the University the student’s file is reviewed by Immigration Services to determine I-20 issuance.
 The Form I-20 will only be issued after the student shows proof of financial responsibility.
 This proof will comprise of an affidavit of financial support and supporting evidence.

 Financial Support – The Bureau of Immigration and Customs Enforcement requires that students show proof of financial responsibility in order to be issued the Form I-20.
 View summary of Tuition & Fees.

 The estimated cost for an International student’s expenses for one academic school year at the University is as follows:

 - Living Expenses: $11,131.00